Kings Cross Steelers: Subsequent chronology

 In May 2016, the club took four full teams to the Bingham Cup in Nashville, Tennessee.

 April 2017 saw the club take four teams to the Union Cup 2017 in Madrid, Spain, with the 1st XV winning the cup for the sixth successive tournament.

 At the end of the 2017–18 season the club finished as champions of Essex Canterbury Jack 1 and were promoted to London 3 Essex.The 1st XV went the entirety of the league without losing a game for the first time in the club's history.

 2018 saw the club head to Amsterdam to compete in the Bingham Cup when it was hosted by the ARC Lowlanders.
-The Steelers were followed by an injured player who is a documentary film maker and the club is the subject of an independent documentary film.
+The Steelers were followed by an injured player who is a documentary filmmaker and the club is the subject of an independent documentary film called Steelers.

 The Emerald Warriors were the hosts of the 2019 Union Cup in Dublin where once again the 1st XV defended the Union Cup title.

 Both the 2020 Bingham Cup (Ottawa, Canada) and the 2021 Union Cup (Birmingham, UK) were postponed to 2022 and 2023 respectively due to COVID-19.

 The Kings Cross Steelers 1XV won the 2022 Ottawa Bingham Cup, overcoming the Sydney Convicts in the semi-final (having never defeated them before) and the New York Gotham Knights in the final.
 In the entirety of the tournament the Kings Cross Steelers allowed only five points against them, marking one of the most dominant Bingham victory runs in history.
 The 2nd XV won the Hoagland Cup marking a double victory for the club in its most successful outing at the Bingham tournament ever.

+The Birmingham Bulls were the hosts of the (delayed) 2021 Union Cup (held over the final weekend in April 2023) in Birmingham where once again the 1st XV defended the Union Cup title.
+With victory in the final coming against Toulouse Tou'Win by a score of 15 points to 3.
+These three points were the only conceded by the Steelers 1st XV during this tournament.
+This tournament also marked the first time the Steelers or any IGR club has taken 6 teams to a Union Cup Tournament.

 Composition

 As a sports club explicitly founded with the intention of fielding a gay team, the club's players are mostly homosexual, bisexual, and/or transgender.
 None of the four standing teams currently fielded by the club compete in women's rugby, so there are no lesbians.

+From 2014 to 2018, the head coach of the Kings Cross Steelers was Nic Evans, a woman.